AIHC-National Center Mentoring Program

-The AIHC-National Center Mentoring Program is recruiting applicants for the 2018-2019 cohort.
-Participants who are selected will be matched based on mentee needs and mentor expertise and experience.
-Over the course of the 10-month program, mentees and mentors will schedule regular contact with each other, participate in learning activities as a pair and with the larger group, and provide evaluation feedback to improve the mentoring program.
-The experience will conclude with a recognition ceremony at the Nexus Summit in 2019.
+The AIHC-National Center Mentoring Program is recruiting applicants for the next cohort.
+This year-long program will begin in October 2019 and conclude in September 2020.
+Mentors and mentees who are selected will be matched based on needs and experience.
+Over the course of the year, pairs will schedule monthly meetings, participate in quarterly learning activities with the larger group, and provide evaluation feedback to improve the mentoring program.

 Eligibility and Criteria for Selection

 Criteria for being a good mentor are difficult to define.
 Being an experienced IPE leader does not necessarily prohibit you from being mentored by someone in an area where you are seeking advice or would like to develop deeper expertise.
 By the same token, you may not see yourself as an interprofessional leader yet, but you have strong experience in specific areas that would allow you to mentor someone seeking help with that aspect of interprofessional practice or education.
 At a minimum:

 - Be a faculty member in university environment in a health or health-related profession

 - Have a demonstrated commitment to interprofessional practice, education, and scholarship